DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

+> [!NOTE]
+> We are calling those black and white transition zones "Mindbreaks".

 # The Gameplay Loop?
 - GRIMWAR: Move really fast while wall-running and jumping.
 Use powers to navigate the levels / fight enemies.
 Over and over and over.
 - Veilwood: Farm during the day, fight during the night.
 Get money, go to town.